Astra (missile): Astra Mark 1

 The Astra Mark 1 missile underwent flight trials from ground-based launchers between May 2003 and December 2012.
-Parallely, captive flight trials and weapons integration trials from the Sukhoi Su-30MKI were also completed in 2009–10 and 2013–14, respectively.
+Parallelly, captive flight trials and weapons integration trials from the Sukhoi Su-30MKI were also completed in 2009–10 and 2013–14, respectively.
 Further in-flight firing trials were conducted from the aircraft May 2014 onwards.
+As of 2026, over 50 trials have been undertaken from both Su-30MKI and LCA Tejas.

 Trials of the missile with HAL Tejas commenced in August 2023.